 Médecins du Monde (MdM) in cooperation with UNFPA, continued to support GBV survivors and women and girls at high risk through targeted group and individual psychosocial support counselling provided by two psychologists operating in the Bira, Sedra, and Borići TRCs three times per week - UNFPA psychologist were available for crisis interventions.
-In July, a total number of 127 women received psychosocial support, including 37 GBV cases with follow-up and referral to other services in cases of need.
+In August, a total number of 54 women received psychosocial support, including 13 GBV cases with follow-up and referral to other services in cases of need.

 In USC, UNFPA, through MdM, continued to manage three Centres for Women and Girls (WGC) in the Bira, Borići, and Sedra TRCs, assisting vulnerable women and girls and GBV survivors to rehabilitate and strengthen resilience through empowerment programs and life-skills education.
+In

-In July, 1,450 participations of women were recorded in the WGCs.
-Taking into account that a significant number of the women and girls who have accessed services in the WGCs were illiterate, a literacy program commenced in July.
-UNFPA ensures that Centres for women and girls are closely linked to reproductive health services - UNFPA\MDM ensure gynaecological examinations are conducted by a female gynaecologist with a support of three women empowerment officers speaking Arabic, Farsi and Turkish.
+August, 440 participations of women were recorded in the WGCs.
+Noting that a significant number of the women and girls who access services in the WGCs are illiterate, a literacy program commenced in July.
+UNFPA ensures that WGCs are closely linked to reproductive health services - UNFPA\MDM ensure gynaecological examinations are conducted by a female gynaecologist with the support of three women empowerment officers speaking Arabic, Farsi and Turkish.